Zeden19/graphMaker/README.md

 - When adding new shapes, make it so that I don't have to manually insert the button to insert the shape
 - every shape should have a rotation property, apply it in Shape
 - consider including rotation in shape.svelte, on the g-element. this would require all shapes to have a center/middle
-- standardize shapetext styles (and maybe even include in Shape.svelte given some variables)
+- ~~standardize shapetext styles (and maybe even include in Shape.svelte given some variables)~~
+- typescript in .svelte.js files

 # Features